 - Ph.D.
-Biostatistics, University of North Carolina-Chapel Hill
+Biostatistics, University of North Carolina at Chapel Hill, Chapel Hill, NC

 - M.S.
 Statistics, Chung-Ang University, South Korea

 I. ROC Analysis for Biomarker Discovery and Validation

 Biomarkers play an important role in early detection of disease and clinical decision-making process.
 In particular, recent advances in genomics, molecular biology and imaging technologies allows us to identify tons of biomarkers simulataneously.
 Dr. Chung?s research has been focused on using the receiver operating characteristic (ROC) curve for evaluating such biomarkers in various studies including: